-As of 31 December 2021 and 2020, the subsidiaries in Indonesia have outstanding prepaid taxes related to results of tax investigations which consisted of various corporate income taxes, withholding taxes, value added taxes and related taxes as following.
-Recoverability of these prepaid taxes are subject to decisions by the respective tax authorities i.e. Directorate General of Tax (DGT), Tax Court or Supreme Court depending on the stage of tax dispute resolution of each tax case.
+As of 31 December 2021 and 2020, the subsidiaries in Indonesia had outstanding prepaid taxes related to results of tax investigations which consisted of various corporate income taxes, withholding taxes, value added taxes and related taxes.
+Recoverability of these prepaid taxes are subject to decisions by the respective tax authorities i.e. Directorate General of Taxation (DGT), Tax Court or Supreme Court depending on the stage of tax dispute resolution of each tax case.

-Fiscal USD Th nousand THB Th ousand Status as at the Date of Year Company Descriptions 2021 2020 2021 2020 the Financial Statements 2012 ТСМ Overpayment of corporate income tax of USD 5.5 million. - 2,883 - 86,597 The Supreme Court result was in favour of TCM in October 2020 for deduction cost TCM submitted Contra Memory to the Supreme Court in November 2020 for marketing fee.
-2012 KTD Overpayment of corporate income tax of USD 6.2 million. - 6,181 - 185,659 The Supreme Court result was in favour of KTD in March 2021.
-2012 JBG Overpayment of corporate income tax of USD 1.9 million.
-169 - 5,648 - JBG submitted Judicial Review to the Supreme Court in October 2020 and received Contra Memory from DGT in November 2020.
-2013 IMM Underpayment of withholding tax 23/26 of Indonesian Rupiah 33.8 billion (equivalent to USD 2.4 million).
-2,369 - 79,172 - IMM submitted Judicial Review to the Supreme Court in March 2017 and received Contra Memory from DGT for tax period of March, October and November in December 2021.
+Fiscal USD Th nousand THB Th nousand Status as at the Date of Year Company Descriptions 2021 2020 2021 2020 the Financial Statements 2012 ТСМ Overpayment of corporate income tax of USD 5.5 million - 2,883 - 86,597 The Supreme Court result was in favour of TCM in October 2020 for deduction cost.
+TCM submitted Contra Memory to the Supreme Court in November 2020 for marketing fee.
+2012 KTD Overpayment of corporate income tax of USD 6.2 million - 6,181 - 185,659 The Supreme Court result was in favour of KTD in March 2021.
+2012 JBG Overpayment of corporate income tax of USD 1.9 million 169 - 5,648 - JBG submitted Judicial Review to the Supreme Court in October 2020 and received Contra Memory from DGT in November 2020.
+2013 IMM Underpayment of withholding tax 23/26 of IDR 33.8 billion (equivalent to USD 2.4 million) 2,369 - 79,172 - IMM submitted Judicial Review to the Supreme Court in March 2017 and received Contra Memory from DGT for tax period of March, October and November in December 2021.

-Fiscal USD Th nousand THB Th ousand Status as at the Date of Year Company Descriptions 2021 2020 2021 2020 the Financial Statements 2013 TCM, JBG, KTD Underpayment of withholding tax 23/26, domestic VAT and offshore VAT of Indonesian Rupiah 79.8 billion (equivalent to USD 141 913 4,712 27,424 KTD The Supreme Court result was fully partially in favour of KTD for withholding tax 26 related to demurrage in December 2019 - March 2021.
-4.8 million).
-The Supreme Court result was partially in unfavourable to of KTD regarding withholding tax 23 in related to deduction cost in September 2020 - August 2021 and awaiting Judicial Review result from supreme court for December 2013.
-TCM The Supreme Court result was fully in favour of TCM regarding withholding tax 26 related to marketing fee in June - November 2019.
-JBG The Supreme Court result was fully in favour of JBG related to domestic VAT in December 2020 - April 2021.
-The Supreme Court result was fully in favour of JBG related to offshore VAT in August 2020 - February 2021.
-2015 IMM Overpayment of corporate income tax of USD 3.1 million and underpayment of other taxes (withholding tax 23/26, domestic VAT 5,812 9,284 194,236 278,864 Submitted Judicial Review to the Supreme Court related to corporate income tax in August 2021 and received Contra Memory from DGT in October 2021. and offshore VAT) in total amount of Indonesian Rupiah 94.3 billion (equivalent to USD 6.7 million).
-Submitted Judicial Review to the Supreme Court related to offshore VAT in August 2021 and received Contra Memory from DGT in September - October 2021.
-DGT submitted Judicial Review to Supreme Court regarding domestic VAT in April 2021 and IMM submitted Contra Memory to the Supreme Court in May 2021.
+Fiscal ny Descriptions USD Th nousand тнв т nousand Status as at the Date of Year Company 2021 2020 2021 2020 the Financial Statements 2013 TCM, JBG, KTD Underpayment of withholding tax 23/26, domestic VAT and offshore VAT of IDR 79.8 billion (equivalent to USD 4.8 million) 141 913 4,712 27,424 KTD The Supreme Court result was fully in favour of KTD for withholding tax 26 related to demurrage from December 2019 to March 2021.
+The Supreme Court result was partially in unfavourable of KTD regarding withholding tax 23 related to deduction cost from September 2020 to August 2021 and awaiting Judicial Review result from the Supreme Court for December 2013.
+TCM The Supreme Court result was fully in favour of TCM regarding withholding tax 26 related to marketing fee from June to November 2019.
+JBG The Supreme Court result was fully in favour of JBG related to domestic VAT from December 2020 to April 2021.
+The Supreme Court result was fully in favour of JBG related to offshore VAT from August 2020 to February 2021.
+2015 IMM Overpayment of corporate income tax of USD 3.1 million and underpayment of other taxes (withholding tax 23/26, domestic VAT 5,812 9,284 194,236 278,864 Submitted Judicial Review to the Supreme Court related to corporate income tax in August 2021 and received Contra Memory from DGT in October 2021. and offshore VAT) in total amount of IDR 94.3 billion (equivalent to USD 6.7 million) Submitted Judicial Review to the Supreme Court related to offshore VAT in August 2021 and received Contra Memory from DGT in September to October 2021.
+DGT submitted Judicial Review to the Supreme Court regarding domestic VAT in April 2021 and IMM submitted Contra Memory to the Supreme Court in May 2021.